This post may contain affiliate links, please see the privacy policy for details.

 Bake the Italian wedding cookies: Give them 12 to 15 minutes in the preheated oven or cook until just starting to turn golden.

-Roll in powdered sugar: While still warm, roll the Italian wedding cookies in powdered sugar (also known as confectioners sugar or icing sugar) then let them cool.
+Roll in powdered sugar: While still warm, roll the Italian wedding cookies in powdered sugar and then let them cool.
 You can then add another powdered sugar coating.

 Substitutions and Variations